Iyewumi-Adesupo/ansible-configuration-docker-container/README.md

 Ensure Ansible is installed on your machine.
 You can install Ansible on various operating systems.
 But Ubuntu will be used for this container

 Step 1:
 Ansible user data script is created using Terraform.
-Then we created the local block file which is on line 1 and 2.
+Then the local block file is created which is on line 1 and 2.

 <img width="553" alt="image" src="https://github.com/Iyewumi-Adesupo/ansible-configuration-docker-container/assets/135404420/8cd774aa-341f-4576-ab7c-06759994d965">